A smart move for your home energy

-Straightforward display that shows the energy you use in pounds and pence.
+Your new in-home display (IHD) displays the energy you use in pounds and pence.

 How do smart meters work?

-Smart meters use mobile technology to send us automatic meter readings that reflect the exact energy you use, removing any uncertainty.
+Smart meters replace your old analogue meters, and are installed at no additional cost.
+They use mobile technology to send us automatic meter readings that reflect the exact energy you use, removing any uncertainty.

 Learn more about smart meters